simonmichael/hledger_site/src/1.42/hledger.md

 [conventions](https://plaintextaccounting.org/#other-features), for a
 cleaner conversion:

 - use Beancount-friendly account names
 - use currency codes instead of currency symbols
 - use cost notation instead of equity conversion postings
--   avoid virtual postings
+- avoid virtual postings, balance assignments, and secondary dates.

 There is one big adjustment you must handle yourself: for Beancount, the top level account names must be `Assets`, `Liabilities`, `Equity`,